 We believe that a therapist’s personal development precedes and informs great therapeutic practice so we’ve designed our program to deliver these important outcomes.
-To see how these Student Learning Outcomes relate to the program goals, click here: MFT Student Program Goals.
+To see how these Student Learning Outcomes(SLOs) relate to the program goals, click here: MFT Student Learning Outcomes.

 - SLO 1 -Students will demonstrate comprehension and application of the relational/systemic marriage and family therapeutic models.

 - SLO 2 -Students will be able to articulate what marriage and family theory/theories inform their clinical work and its application to multicultural contexts.

 - SLO 3 -Students will demonstrate knowledge and competency in assessment, diagnosis, treatment planning, and therapeutic interventions with individuals, couples and families seeking treatment, from a relational/systemic framework that is multi-culturally informed.

 - SLO 4 -Students will demonstrate knowledge and basic application of research to marriage and family therapy.

 - SLO 5 -Graduates will perform successfully on the AMFTRB national licensing exam.

 - SLO 6 -Students will demonstrate knowledge and competency of MFT ethical, legal and professional issues.

 - SlO 7 -Students will demonstrate awareness of and address “self of the therapist” issues that impact the capacity for practice/service and ministry.